CGM Device Guide and Teaching Resource

 Survive and Thrive, SmartGuide

-A one-page A4 resource for the first two weeks on the SmartGuide is planned to land alongside the upcoming Roche podcast episode.
+A one-page A4 resource for the first two weeks on the SmartGuide, built from Episode 40 with Amy Jolley (Diabetes Technology Network UK) and the 17-person UK clinical evaluation.
 Sensor placement, day-one calibration, the three prediction layers, and what to do when the overnight risk score lights up.

 Device 3 of 5